Austin Riley Player Props: Braves vs. Mets

 Austin Riley At The Plate

-- Riley has picked up a hit in 73.3% of his 60 games this year, with multiple hits in 28.3% of those games.
+- He has hit a long ball in 14.8% of his games this year, and 3.8% of his plate appearances.

-- Riley has driven home a run in 22 games this season (36.7%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on one occasion..
+- Riley has an RBI in 22 of 61 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 29 games this season (48.3%), including multiple runs in four games.
+- He has scored in 30 of 61 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.